gabehollombe-aws/step-functions-workshop/README.md

 Gabe Hollombe
 * * *

+## TODOs

+* Review all screen capture images and mask account number and other sensitive info
+* Refactor common code from the lambda functions into a file that can be imported where needed (e.g. updateApplication)
+* Make Dynamo operations simple Puts instead of wrapped in single operation transactions items.
+This code is a holdover from an original plan to also insert domain events into Events tables at the same time for use in EventBridge code.
+This will likely get put into future work I do, but doesn’t belong in this workshop.

+* * *

 ## Welcome

 In this workshop, you’ll learn how to coordinate workflows involving distributed services using a simple, yet powerful, fully managed service called AWS Step Functions.